midnit3Z0mbi3/OSINT_To0ls_4_s3arch_party/README.md

 Tools you will need to participate in a OSINT search party, or to practice on your own.

-Based off OSINT Techniques, the book by Matthew Bazzell, and Trace Labs OSINT VM.
+Based on OSINT Techniques, the book by Matthew Bazzell, and Trace Labs OSINT VM.

 These scripts are intended to be used on Pop!_OS.